 HousingLink was established as a result of the 1995 Hollman v Cisneros Consent Decree, which sought improved housing conditions and greater locational choice for families participating in the Section 8 voucher and public housing programs.
 One provision of the decree stipulated that an affordable housing information clearinghouse be established to ensure that low-to-moderate income families have access to the affordable housing information they need.
 HousingLink was organized in 1997 as a 501(c)3 organization to meet this need, and we began providing vacancy information as well as training and support to housing service agencies.
 Since that time, HousingLink has become Minnesota's primary source for affordable housing-related openings, data, information and resources.

-The mission of HousingLink is "to improve people's lives through information expanding their affordable rental choices."
+The mission of HousingLink is "Connecting people to affordable rental homes, increasing choice and access for all."
 To accomplish this we operate our award winning website where anyone can search for affordable rental housing vacancies and waiting list openings in Minneapolis, St. Paul, Twin Cities suburbs, and throughout all of Minnesota.
 Landlords and property managers use our website to advertise their rental housing openings for free.
 Staff at human service agencies in Minnesota use HousingLink's resources

 to help their clients overcome barriers to their housing search, and to answer questions about subsidized housing programs in Minnesota.
 We also publish the status of subsidized housing waiting lists in the Twin Cities through the Housing Authority Waiting List.
 Finally, HousingLink conducts research that is used by policymakers and research organizations to shape affordable housing policy in the Twin Cities and the state of Minnesota.